-- ii.
-Performance awards which have been earned shall be paid in cash to the Executive no later than .
-If the Executive's base salary is paid in a currency other than U.S. Dollars, any payment earned shall be converted to the same currency as the Executive's base salary using the exchange rate reported in the Wall Street Journal on the business day immediately prior to the date of payment. - iii.
-Performance Goals shall be adjusted by the Committee to account for non-reoccurring factors, extraordinary gains or losses; changes in accounting rules; acquisitions and divestures of more than \$; stock issuances or stock dividends. - iv.
-If the Executive ceases to be an employee of the Company and its Affiliates prior to, by reason of death, Disability, or Retirement and has been employed by the Company or an Affiliate for at least twelve full months during the three year performance period, the Executive or his or her beneficiary shall be entitled to receive a pro-rata portion of the Award based on the period of the Executive's employment during the three-year performance period and based on actual performance measured at the end of the three-year performance period.
-Payment of the pro-rata portion will be made by no later than, .
+- (ii) Performance awards which have been earned shall be paid in cash to the Executive no later than "NLT_Pay_Date".
+If the Executive's base salary is paid in a currency other than U.S. Dollars, any payment earned shall be converted to the same currency as the Executive's base salary using the exchange rate reported in the Wall Street Journal on the business day immediately prior to the date of payment. - (iii) Performance Goals shall be adjusted by the Committee to account for non-reoccurring factors, extraordinary gains or losses; changes in accounting rules; acquisitions and divestures of more than \$; stock issuances or stock dividends. - (iv) If the Executive ceases to be an employee of the Company and its Affiliates prior to , by reason of death, Disability, or Retirement the Executive or his or her beneficiary shall be entitled to receive a pro-rata portion of the Award based on the period of the Executive's employment during the three-year performance period.
+Payment of the pro-rata portion will be made by no later than , .
 If the Executive ceases to be an employee of the Company as a result of a Qualifying Termination, then this Performance Award shall be treated in accordance with the terms of the Severance Plan.
-If the Executive's employment with the Company shall be terminated prior to, for any other reason, no Award shall be payable. - v.
-In the event of a "Change in Control" of the Company, as defined in the Severance Plan, this Award shall be treated in accordance with the provisions of the Severance Plan.
+If the Executive's employment with the Company shall be terminated prior to , for any other reason, no Award shall be payable. - (v) In the event of a "Change in Control" of the Company, as defined in the Severance Plan, this Award shall be treated in accordance with the provisions of the Severance Plan.